egiurleo/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 the application.
-We expect the most common cause of retry loops will be due to TransientTransactionErrors caused by write conflicts, as those can occur regularly in a healthy application, as opposed to UnknownTransactionCommitResult, which would typically be caused by an election.
+We expect the most common cause of retry loops will be due to TransientTransactionErrors caused by write conflicts, as those can occur regularly in a healthy application, as opposed to RetryableWriteErrors, which would typically be caused by an election.

 In order to avoid blocking the application with infinite retry loops, ``withTransaction`` will cease retrying invocations of the callback or